KKUPC/CliNaP-M_April2022/6_metID/6_metID_README.md

 ## NMR metabolite identification <a name="nmr"></a>

+In this section, you will learn how to use a machine learning tool called statistical total correlation spectroscopy (STOCSY)to identify the potential biomarker molecules or metabolites in metabolomic studies based on NMR spectroscopic data.
+The STOCSY analysis method helps aid the identification of  STOCSY takes advantage of the multicollinearity of the intensity variables in a set of spectra to generate a pseudo-two-dimensional NMR spectrum displaying the correlation among the intensities of the various peaks across the whole sample.

+Here, we will walk you through some exercises using four proton resonances (from four different metabolites).

 ### Performing STOCSY in R programming

-The statistical total correlation spectroscopy (STOCSY) analysis method helps aid the identification of potential biomarker molecules or metabolites in metabolomic studies based on NMR spectroscopic data.
-STOCSY takes advantage of the multicollinearity of the intensity variables in a set of spectra to generate a pseudo-two-dimensional NMR spectrum displaying the correlation among the intensities of the various peaks across the whole sample.

 Open your saved R.session (namely, 'R working_Clinap2022-1') from NMR data pre-processing session.